 I did a quick portrait session with Molly the Mannequin to compare the depth of field differences you can achieve with each of the 3 lenses mentioned above at maximum aperture.
 The rectangular object behind my model is the thermostat on my dining room wall which was about 5 feet behind Molly.

-You can see the differences in the photo below using the maximum apertures on each of the 3 lenses.
+You can see the differences in the photo above using the maximum apertures on each of the 3 different Canon lenses.
 The 85mm f-1.8 gives you the best opportunity for throwing your background out of focus, followed by the 70-200 and then the 24-105 lens.

 I shoot a lot of portraits of real people and composing a portrait with a distracting object in the background like this is something you want to avoid.
 This was a fun experiment I did so you could see the different levels of background blur with these 3 lenses.

 You can see there is an advantage, although perhaps not big enough to persuade many photographers, to having that extra stop or two to get a good amount of desirable blur in the background.
 You get good color reproduction with this Canon lens too.
 Do you really need to reed the results of a scientific chromatic calibration test?
 I like the colors I get like those in the photograph below.